LedAndris/functions/README.md

 # packageREPO
-Function dump (very poorly documented)
+Function dump (very poorly documented
+These functions are mainly used in FiveM scripts by me, but some of them work in pure lua